-The content-based and ontology-based modes are complementary to each other, and as such, it is meaningless to compare them directly in terms of metrics like precision and recall
+The content-based and ontology-based modes are complementary to each other, and as such, it is meaningless to compare them directly in terms of metrics like precision and recall.

 They actually cover complementary user needs, and consequently, the hybrid proposal is of particular practical interest.
 This section serves two purposes.
 Firstly, to demonstrate the advanced functionality of the hybrid search engine, through some use cases.
-Secondly, to provide insights into the performance of the two search flavors, mainly content-based and ontology-based.
-In this section the advanced functionalities of the hybrid search engine are demonstrated through use cases and insights into the performance of the two search flavors are provided.
+Secondly, to provide insights into the performance of the two search flavours, mainly content-based and ontology-based.
+In this section the advanced functionalities of the hybrid search engine are demonstrated through use cases and insights into the performance of the two search flavours are provided.

-4.1 Hybrid Search: Use Cases
+4.1 Hybrid search: use cases

 The hybrid search engine is capable of detecting implicit semantic relationships between visually dissimilar images, and extract the relevant artefacts.
-To demonstrate this capability, two use cases are presented in this section, which are summarized in Figures 7 and 8.
+To demonstrate this capability, two use cases are presented in this section, which are summarised in Figures 8 and 9.

-In a the first use case (Figure 7), the input query is the painting "Iera Moni Agiou Pavlou" ("Holly monastery of Saint Paul").
-(1933), which is created by Reggos Polykleitos and is displayed in the Teloglion Foundation of Art.
-During the content-based search visually similar inscriptions are extracted (Figure 7a).
+In the first use case (Figure 8), the input query is the painting "Iera Moni Agiou Pavlou" ("Holy monastery of Saint Paul") (1933), which was created by Reggos Polykleitos and is displayed in the Teloglion Foundation of Art.
+During the content-based search visually similar inscriptions are extracted (Figure 8(a)).
 As shown in the figure, the results have several visual features in common, such as depiction of buildings and mountains.
-To fire an ontology-based search, the system retrieves the most common semantic feature, which happens to be the name of the painter.
-As such, the system is capable of automatically returning the same results as if the user was capable of submitting a query of the type (in natural langauge) "Find all the artefacts that look like the painting "Iera Moni Agiou Pavlou" or all the Paintings created by Reggos Polykleitos" (Figure 7b).
-The first set of results shows visually similar images by illustrating mostly paintings with monasteries and buildings while the recommendations include paintings of the same painter who has created paintings of similar themes (monastery, churches, etc.) and in addition a portrait which cannot be retrieved by visual similarity (Figure 7).
+To trigger an ontology-based search, the system retrieves the most common semantic feature, which was found to be the name of the painter.
+As such, the system is capable of automatically returning the same results as if the user was capable of submitting a query of the type (in natural language)

+"Find all the artefacts that look like the painting "Iera Moni Agiou Pavlou" or all the Paintings created by Reggos Polykleitos."
+(Figure 8(b))

+The first set of results shows visually similar images by illustrating mostly paintings with monasteries and buildings while the recommendations include paintings of the same painter who has created paintings of similar themes (monastery, churches, etc.) and in addition a portrait which cannot be retrieved by visual similarity (Figure 8).

 The second use case follows the opposite approach where the initial query is based on ontology fields while the set of recommendations derives from visual similarity.
-In this scenario, the user searches for inscriptionsfor inscriptions characterized as anaglyphs.
-The first set of results includes the two inscriptions which are named as anaglyphs (Figure 8a) while the recommendations provide results visually similar with the two inscriptions.
-As it can be observed in Figure 8b the recommendation images include more inscriptions with similar shapes and figures with the two anaglyphs in addition to some images from the photographs collection.
+In this scenario, the user searches for inscriptions characterised as anaglyphs.
+The first set of results includes the two inscriptions which are named as anaglyphs (Figure 9(a)) while the recommendations provide results visually similar with the two inscriptions.
+As it can be observed in Figure 9(b) the recommendation images include more inscriptions with similar shapes and figures with the two anaglyphs in addition to some images from the photographs collection.
 However it is remarkable that pictures in the photographs illustrate visually similar regions with the two initial inscriptions as human shapes and sculptures.
 Consequently the recommendations broaden the initial query as they reveal visually similar images of potential interest that the user may not have been aware of when submitted the query.